PandaunterSternen/FSM-MPCC/README.md

 4. Push to your branch and open a pull request.

 ## Contact
-For any queries or further information, please contact [xinwensu97@gmail.com].
+If you have any questions or need more information, please contact [xinwensu97@gmail.com].